Articles

 prompt> java AddServer -ORBInitialPort 2500

-This command starts the server as shown in Figure 2.
-AddServer and orbd are running on the same host.
+Here we are assuming that both the AddServer and orbd are running on the same host.
 If the orbd is running on a different host, use the -ORBInitialHost argument to inform the server where to find the orbd.
-AddClient:

 prompt> java AddClient -ORBInitialPort 2500